Valid Photo Identification Card or Driver's License.

-Based on interview score, applicants will be referred to a contractor member for a job interview and potential employment. -Employment is not guaranteed, however if the applicant is hired by a contractor, the applicant will be registered to the Apprenticeship and Training Committee as soon as possible.
+Based on the interview score, applicants will be referred to a contractor member for a job interview and potential employment. -Employment is not guaranteed; however, if a contractor hires the applicant, the applicant will be registered to the Apprenticeship and Training Committee as soon as possible.

 The cost to the apprentice is currently .52 cents per hour of on-the-job training.
 (Example 40 hours x .52 = $20.80)